• Frequently Asked Questions from Parents

 • Hold a Baby First Aid certificate from Het EHBO Bureau

-Why is Nannies at Night cheaper than a freelancer?
+Why does Nannies at Night charge less than freelancers?
 What is the difference in quality?

-We are an employment agency and our nannies work for us under the Dutch home services law (Wet dienstverlening aan huis).
+We're an employment agency and our nannies work for us under the Dutch home services law (Wet dienstverlening aan huis).
 Pursuant to this regulation, a person may work for a private party for a maximum of three days a week as long as the work involves tasks in or around the house, such as childcare.
-Because this type of employment does not require payment of taxes or other social premiums, it is relatively cheap for the employer.
-The employer does not need to register as having employees; the nanny herself is responsible for filing the proper tax returns.
-More information on the website of Belastingdienst written in Dutch
+Because this type of employment doesn't require tax payment or social premiums, it is an affordable option for the employer, who doesn't need to register as employer; the nanny is responsible for filing the tax returns.
+More information on the website of Belastingdienst (in Dutch).

-As Nannies at Night, we mediate between the nanny (employee) and the family (employer).
-We monitor and guarantee the quality delivered by personally vetting and screening the nannies to ensure they meet our strict minimum requirements.
+Nannies at Night mediates between the nanny (employee) and the family (employer).
+We guarantee and monitor the quality by personally vetting and screening the nannies to ensure they meet our strict minimum requirements.

 Can I meet the nanny beforehand?

-Yes, of course!
-It is certainly possible for the family to meet the nanny in advance.
-The most important thing is that you feel at ease with the nanny and confident about putting your trust in her.
-We can arrange an initial meeting to help you see whether you have a rapport with her.
+Of course!
+The most important thing is that you feel comfortable and confident about trusting your nanny.
+We can arrange an initial meeting to help you see whether there's a good rapport between you.

-Can parents actually relax and let go, given that their baby is so close by?
+Can parents relax and let go, with their baby so close by?

-We completely understand the fear of handing your baby over to someone else for the night.
-During the first night, the parents are usually still getting used to the idea.
-The second night is generally easier: they are able to let go and trust that the nanny will take good care of their baby.
+We completely understand worries about handing your baby over to someone else for the night.
+During the first night, most parents need to get used to the idea.
+The second night is generally easier: they are able to let go and trust that the nanny will take excellent care of their baby.

 As one of our clients wrote: “I was very happy when I eventually called Nannies at Night.
 I felt trusting of their service immediately.
 When our nanny first entered the room, I felt as though she was a niece or cousin of mine.
 I was able to let go from the very first night and get a good night’s sleep.”

-Should parents stay at home, or can they also leave the house?
+Should parents stay at home, or can they leave the house?

-Do you babysit in and around the house for a private entity (i.e. a family(?
-Do you do this kind of work for fewer than four days a week?
-This means you are not a permanent paid employee.
+Do you babysit in and around the house for a private entity (i.e. a family)?
+Do you do this kind of work less than four days a week?
+Then you are not a permanent paid employee.
 You must declare your earnings to the Dutch tax authorities.

-You can work under the home services law if you meet the following conditions:
+You can work under the home services law if:

 • You babysit in and around the house.